sufiyanyusuf/SwiftTea/Sources/SwiftTea/Documentation.docc/Advanced.md

 ### Cancellable Operations

-Use cancellable effects for operations that users might want to interrupt:
+Use cancellable effects for operations that users might want to interrupt.
+You can cancel effects either imperatively using `store.cancel()` or declaratively from within the reducer using `.cancel()`:

 ```swift
 enum SearchAction: Sendable {